cmda-bt/pt-course-21-22/week-2.md

 Implement **your git strategy**.
 How are you going to write commit messages?
 Are you going to make branches?
 Are you going to use issues or projects? _Don't forget to document your research and final strategy to your wiki_.
 Start using the command line to version control your matching-application.
 Just see how you like it and what the benefits are to using Git on the terminal.
 You can always switch back to version control trough your editor or a GUI.

+A good point to start your research is to think about your requirements and preferences.
+Do you need a git strategy that:
+* is really simple and easy to use?
+* is really powerful and gives you access to all options and settings?
+* makes it easy for team members to keep up to date with code changes?
+* gives a clear overview of progress: what's done and what's next?
+* anything else you can think of?

+Think about what criteria are most important to you, and then compare two or three approaches, based on those criteria.

 ### Building
 ![Building Banner](assets/banners/banner-building.jpg)